robotframework/robotframework-RFCP-syllabus/basics.md

 ### Executing a single file

-A test file is always test suite that consist of one or more test cases.
+A test/RPA task file is always called a suite, consisting of one or more test cases/tasks.
 A single test file is executed by giving the direct path to test file after `robot` command.
 [[User Guide: Executing individual files][UG Executing individual files]]

 ### Executing a directory

-Test directories can be executed by giving path to directory.
+WHole directories, with all the test cases/RPA tasks within them, can be executed by giving the path to directory.
 Only files with the `.robot` extension are executed.
 All files and directories starting with a dot (`.`) or an underscore (`_`) are ignored.
 [[User Guide: Specifying input data to be executed][UG Specifying input data to be executed]]

-### Test statuses
+### Execution statuses

-Test can get `PASS`, `FAIL` and `SKIP` statuses.
+Tests/RPA tasks can, as a result of execution, complete with `PASS`, `FAIL` and `SKIP` statuses.
-Suite status is determined based on test statuses.
+The parent, or outer suite status is determined based on test/task statuses.
 [[User guide: Test and suite statuses][UG Test and suite statuses]]

 #### PASS and FAIL

-A test gets the `PASS` status if it is executed and none of the keywords it contains fails.
+A test/RPA task gets the `PASS` status if it is executed and none of the keywords it contains fails.

-If any test case has failed, test and suite status is `FAIL`.
+If any test/task case has failed, then both the test/task and suite status will both result in `FAIL`.
-The most common reason for a test to get the `FAIL` status is that one of the keywords it contains fails.
+The most common reason for a test/task to get the `FAIL` status is that one of the keywords it contains fails.

 #### SKIP

 The command line option `--skip` can be used to skip specified tests without running them at all.
-It works based on suite or test case tags.
+It works based on suite or test case/RPA task tags.
-Test can be also skipped by tagging the test with reserved tag `robot:skip`.
+A test/task can be also skipped by tagging it with the reserved tag `robot:skip`.
-Tests which are skipped are included in the test suite but not executed and they are shown in logs and reports.
+Tests/tasks which are skipped, are included in the suite and will appear in shown in logs and reports but are not executed.
 [[User Guide: Skip][UG Execution flow]]

 ### Using command line options

-Robot Framework provides a number of command line options that can be used to control how test cases are executed and what outputs are generated.
+Robot Framework provides a number of command line options that can be used to control how test cases/RPA tasks are executed and what outputs are generated.
-Basic option documentation can be got in command line with `--help` option.
+Basic option documentation can be retrieved from a command line with the `--help` option.
 [[User Guide: Using command line options][UG Command line options]]

 _Boolean expressions_ `AND`/`OR` are **Not** in the scope of this exam.